IAMVANN/pset-4/README.md

 Prompt the user to enter a series of non-negative integers.
 When the user enters a negative integer, you can assume he or she is done entering values.
 Discounting the negative integer, what is the average of the values entered?

 Your code needs to support all numbers in the range [`0`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Continuously prompt the user until you receive a value in the supported range (meaning invalid values should be ignored entirely).

 ![Exercise 4 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/average.png)